Fudan-iGEM/2025-wiki/pages/education.md

 By connecting everyday phenomena with scientific principles, participants moved step by step from *“What happens?”* to *“Why does it happen?”*, and finally to *“How can I explore further?”*.

-**Reflection and Learning**
+##### Reflection and Learning

-This program is designed to help participants understand biological processes by experiencing them directly.
+This program is designed to help participants **understand biological processes by experiencing them directly**.
 Each activity reveals not only what happens in nature but also **how it happens**, guiding participants to move beyond simple observation toward process-based understanding.
 By completing this five-day program, participants are expected to develop a clearer conceptual framework for biological phenomena, aligning with the goal of **“Understanding Processes — I see how it works.”** This experiential approach fosters analytical thinking and prepares participants to engage more deeply with the principles and applications of synthetic biology.

-In view of the suggestions of [the previous picture book activities](#Activity-1.-Picture-Book-Relay), we have also created **a supplementary manual** for this activity to provide more information for children or to help participants better understand the experimental principles, have a deeper understanding of biology, and stimulate their interest.
+In view of the suggestions of the previous picture book activities, we have also created a supplementary manual for this activity to provide more information for children or to help participants better understand the experimental principles, have a deeper understanding of biology, and stimulate their interest.

-You can click [here](https://static.igem.wiki/teams/5643/pageimage/education/file/supplementary-practicex.pdf) to read our activity supplementary manual.
+You can click [here]() to read our activity supplementary manual.

 ## LEARNING BY PRODUCING

-After participants acquire hands-on experience through “Learning by Practicing,” they gain a comprehensive understanding of synthetic biology concepts.
-For learners with certain research skills, the next step is Learning by Producing: creating their own projects, applying knowledge to real problems, and achieving deeper learning through **output-driven engagement**.
+After participants acquire hands-on experience through “Learning by Practicing,” they gain a **comprehensive understanding of synthetic biology concepts**.
+For learners with certain research skills, the next step is **Learning by Producing**: creating their own projects, applying knowledge to real problems, and achieving deeper learning through **output-driven engagement**.

 By producing tangible results, participants **internalize knowledge**, consolidate understanding, and experience the full cycle of scientific inquiry — from exploration to creation.

 ### SynBio Training Program